ragibasif/neos/templates/library.c/README.md

 - C99 Standard
 - GNU Make
-- (Optional) Any libraries you're using (e.g., `glib`, `SDL2`, etc.)

 ## 📚 Documentation

-- All headers are documented in the `include/` folder.
+- Header is documented in the header file.
-- Inline comments are included in the source files.
+- Inline comments are included in the source file.
-- [Optional] Use `doxygen` if you plan to generate documentation.

 ## 🙌 Contributing